IUDataStructuresCourse/course-web-page-fall-2024/lectures/binary-search-trees.md

 ```

 The `search()` method looks for the specified key and returns the node
-if the key is found.
+if the key is found and otherwise returns `null`.

 ```java
 public Node<K> search(K key) {